-Since 1 January 2007, supply teaching engagements for teachers directly employed by an authority or school have been automatically pensionable under the Teachers’ Pension Scheme, with the contributions made by the teacher and the employer, unless the teacher decides to opt out of the scheme.
+Supply teaching engagements for teachers directly employed by an authority or school are automatically pensionable under the Teachers’ Pension Scheme, with the contributions made by the teacher and the employer, unless the teacher decides to opt out of the scheme.

 Do I have any entitlements to sick pay or maternity pay as a supply teacher?

 Supply teachers (whether agency or otherwise) are not covered by the contractual sick pay or maternity pay provisions but may be entitled to statutory sick pay or maternity pay rights in certain circumstances.
 See the advice on statutory sick pay and rights of pregnant workers in the Agency Worker Regulations guidance.

 Supply teachers employed directly by non-maintained schools – such as academies, free schools and independent schools – are employed on the terms determined by that employer.
 The pay and conditions may be in line with national pay and conditions in many such schools, but the employer can make alternative provisions.
 The teacher will be entitled to join the TPS.

 What are the differences between long- and short-term assignments?

 Typically, supply teachers engaged on a short-term basis – for a single day or only a few days – might expect to carry out supervision and teaching of classes using materials set by the absent teacher or his or her line manager.
 These might be marked in class, or alternatively collated for marking by the absent teacher once they have resumed teaching duties.
 Most supply teachers engaged on a short-term basis are unlikely to be expected to carry out duties beyond this basic level of supervision and teaching, with little or no planning or assessment required or expectations to attend meetings – but the result may be that they will be paid less than a supply teacher whose work at the school is of a longer duration.